GENERAL ELECTION (MIDTERM)

 Students attending college in Arkansas should visit the CAMPUS PROJECT for more information on registering to vote and voting in Arkansas.

-Military and Overseas Voters should go HERE for more info on registering to vote and voting in Arkansas.
+Military and Overseas Voters should go to the Federal Voting Assistance Program website for more information on registering to vote and voting in Arkansas.

-Voters convicted of a felony are eligible to have their right to vote restored after serving their term of incarceration, parole and probation, as well as paid all probation or parole fees, and all applicable court costs, fines, or restitution.
+Voters convicted of a felony are eligible to have their right to vote restored after:

-Former felons must obtain proof from the appropriate state or local agencies that the above-mentioned requirements have been completed, or proof that your record has been expunged.
-This info must be submitted to the Voter Registration Department of the County Clerk’s office where the ex-felon now resides.
-Click HERE.
+NOTE: Voters MUST submit proof that the above requirements have been completed, or that their record has been expunged.
+This info must be submitted to the Voter Registration Department of the County Clerk’s office where the voters now resides.

 Voters With Disabilities